The Insurance and Reinsurance Law Review: United Kingdom - England & Wales

 i Insurance contract law reform

-The first substantive court decisions on the interpretation of IA15 have yet to be published and it is to be hoped that in 2020 the courts will give guidance on, for example, the application of the new proportionate remedies for breach of the duty of fair presentation and the operation of Sections 10 and 11 IA15, which deal with the operation of warranties.
+The first court decisions on the interpretation of IA15 are welcome and it is to be hoped that in 2022 the courts will give further guidance on, for example, the application of the new proportionate remedies for breach of the duty of fair presentation and the operation of Sections 10 and 11 IA15, which deal with the operation of warranties.

 ii Impact of Brexit on insurance regulation